zidane100e/develope_notes/zipline_trader_memo.md

 ## functions
 * analyze : automatically called after the backtest is done.
   * not sure backtest means run_algorithm or another function
+* record : record values each day
+  * given to analyze as perf